spoortisp/M2_Calculator/1_Requirements/README.md

  The purpose of a calculator is to do correct calculations, and to do so efficiently.
 It is clear that a calculator should relieve the user of the need to do mental     operations and of the need to rely on paper, so far as possible.

- .who needs Calculator ?
+ .Who needs Calculator ?

  Calculator use can promote the higher-order thinking and reasoning needed for problem solving in our information- and technology-based society.

- .where is Calculator required?
+ .Where is Calculator required?

   Calculators in the elementary grades serve as aids in advancing student understanding without replacing the need for other calculation methods.